Flugtag aviators in Leeds for flying event - BBC News

 Among the Yorkshire entrants were Paul Woodcock and Keiron Clarke, from Barnsley, who crafted a 26ft (8m) wide kestrel perched on an arm.

-Their aircraft was inspired by the film Kes, which was set in their home town.
+Leeds-based team, Mr Whippy And His Team Of Toppings came in third place after basing their human-flying machine them on ice cream.

-Meanwhile, James Chapman, Ben Parish, Roz Laux and Hannah Walker were the Leeds team who designed the UFO-like James and the Giant Yorkshire Pudding.
+Meanwhile, James Chapman, Ben Parish, Roz Laux and Hannah Walker were the Leeds team who designed a UFO-like James and the Giant Yorkshire Pudding.

-The food theme continued with The Ice Cream Machine, also built in Leeds by Roy and Laura Greaux, Richard Haigh and Yvonne Sherriff.